textcreationpartnership/A01847/README.md

 ##Content Summary##

 #####Front#####
-A short discourse of the three kindes of peppers in common vse and certaine special medicines made o
+AS in former yeeres at
+this ſeaſon I haue been
+alwaies careful to ſhew
+my ſpecial affection towards
 #####Body#####

+1. Of the Spice called

-1. Pepper.
+    _ Pepper.

-1. The kinds of Pepper.
+    _ The kinds of Pepper.

-1. How to chooſe pepper.
+    _ How to chooſe pepper.

-1. Of the temperament of Pepper.
+    _ Of the temperament of Pepper.

-1. The temperament of Siliquastrum, or
+    _ The temperament of Siliquastrum, or
 Indian Pepper.

-1. The vertues and faculties of
+    _ The vertues and faculties of
 Pepper.

-1. Diaſpoliticon.
+    _ Diaſpoliticon.

-1. Diacalaminthe.
+    _ Diacalaminthe.

-1. The priuate properties of the medicine called Diaſpoliticon.
+    _ The priuate properties of the medicine called Diaſpoliticon.

-1. The particular faculties and properties of
+    _ The particular faculties and properties of Diatrion Pipereon.
-Diatrion Pipereon.

-1. The priuate properties of the medicine called Diacalaminthe.
+    _ The priuate properties of the medicine called Diacalaminthe.

-1. The maner and particular vſe of the foreſaid medicines.
+    _ The maner and particular vſe of the foreſaid medicines.

-1. The vſe of Diatrion pipereon, and of Diacalaminthe: out of Galen.
+    _ The vſe of Diatrion pipereon, and of Diacalaminthe: out of Galen.
 4.
 De ſanit. tuend.